richat11/Chatbot/README.md

 #Chatbot

-Creating a simple Python chatbot using natural language processing and deep learning.
+Creating a simple Python Chatbot using Natural Language Processing and Deep Learning.